Getting to Coachella 2026: Arrival Guide

 You can leave and re-enter the festival grounds with your wristband.
 This is great for campers.
 Duck back to camp for a nap, a shower, or a real meal, then head back in refreshed for the evening sets.
 Use this.
 Most people forget they can.

-Put your phone on Low Power Mode from the start.
+Use Low Power Mode from the start

 With 125,000 phones competing for cell towers, your phone burns battery searching for signal constantly.
 Airplane mode between sets saves the most.
 At minimum, kill background app refresh, lower brightness, and turn off Wi-Fi scanning.
 You need that last 10% to find your group at midnight, not to scroll Instagram at 3pm.

-Use the checklist builder after reading the guide so the list matches your trip instead of a generic template.
+Use the checklist after reading the guide so the list matches your trip instead of a generic template.

-Open the Coachella builder →
+Open the Coachella list →